-The Vista has the largest under seat storage bin with a weight capacity of 30 lbs and great access.
-However, with two seats in a reclined position, it can be somewhat difficult to access.
-We were able to fit our extra-large diaper bag inside with ease.
-The weight capacity is the best in the group with second place only allowing 17 lbs for the Baby Jogger City Select Double.
-The bin has two pockets sewn inside the back of the basket.
-These pockets are great for quick convenience items like cell phones wallets and keys.
-There is no other storage on the stroller.
+The Vista has the largest storage bin in the group (above left) with a weight capacity of 30 lbs.
+Access to the bin is good in general but is more limited with two seats in the reclined position.
+We fit our extra-large diaper bag inside with ease.
+There are two pockets sewn inside the back of the basket (above right) for quick convenience items like cell phones wallets and keys.

-The Vista has nice sized sunshades with an SPF rating of 50+.
-The canopies have pop-out sun visors to cover more real estate, added ventilation, and a large mesh peek-a-boo window for each.
-The peek-a-boo window has a cover with magnetic closure.
-We like the magnetic closure because it is silent and won't wake baby if you choose to take a peek.
-The window is easy to see through, and the mesh seems unlikely to snag.
-These canopies are long enough to cover past the knee with the visors out, and the height can be adjusted few inches for children of various heights.
+The Vista has nice sized sunshades with an SPF rating of 50+ and they are made of a thicker fabric than the previous Vista.
+The canopies have pop-out sun visors, added ventilation, and large mesh peek-a-boo windows.
+The peek-a-boo window cover has silent magnetic closure and the window is easy to see through.
+These canopies cover past the knee with the visors out, and the height can be adjusted somewhat for children of various heights.

 The Vista offers nice 5-point harnesses for each seat; these harnesses are easy to get on, take off, and adjust for size.
 Shoulder strap height adjustments are non-rethread, making them easier and quicker to adjust than the rethread competition.
-The shoulder straps slide up and down on a strap on the back of the seat; this means there are an infinite number of shoulder height positions as opposed to designated positions on other strollers.
-The buckle on the harness is easy to press with one hand, and when you depress the button the straps spring away on their own making releasing the harness a one-handed operation.
-The crotch strap only has one position, but it is adjustable.
+The shoulder straps slide up and down on a strap on the back of the seat for an infinite number of height positions.
+The buckle on the harness is easy to press with one hand, and the straps spring away on their own for a one-handed operation.
+The crotch strap is adjustable in length but only has one position.

-Most inline strollers have vastly different seating options for each seat.
+Most inline strollers have vastly different seating features for each seat.
 The Vista seats are similar, but not the same.
-The Vista has adjustable leg rests, and foot rests.
-The footrest is adjustable in height moving up and down, while the leg rest is adjustable in angle and can point directly down or straight out and many angles in between.
+The Vista has adjustable leg rests and foot rests.
+The footrest is adjustable in height moving up and down, while the leg rest is adjustable in angle.
 The footrest is shallow but wide and covered in plastic.
-Given that only a handful of strollers in this review offered an adjustable leg rest, we think this is a great asset to have, and it makes longer stroller trips more comfortable for baby.

 Both seats on the Vista have recline features.
-The recline adjustment is made with one hand via a push button on the top of the seat.
-Each seat has a few different recline angle options, four positions for the front seat, and 6 for the back seat.
-However, when both seats are facing forward, the recline is limited due to the leg rest of the backseat.
-By purchasing the additional seat adapters, you can get the seats farther apart, which will decrease them colliding with one another.
-Even at their full recline position, these seats do not lie truly flat, and instead, simply slope backward for increased comfort.
+The recline adjustment is made with one hand via a push button at the top of the seat.
+Each seat has a few different recline angles, four positions for the front seat, and 6 for the back seat.
+However, when both seats are forward facing the recline is limited due to the leg rest of the backseat.
+By purchasing the additional seat adapters, you can get the seats farther apart.

 Ease of Setup

 The Vista is relatively easy to set up with a little over 5 1/2 minutes for the stroller and first seat and around 3 1/2 for the second seat.
-The documentation is good and easy to read without unnecessary flipping from page to page to see pictures or instructions.
+The documentation is good and easy to read.

 All of the top scoring products had rubber tires in common, while the lower scoring products all had plastic wheels with the dual front wheel design.

-The Vista is better for turning and pushing on hard flat surfaces, but the second seat does make it longer, and you need to plan your actions a little bit ahead of time.
-For pushing and turning off-road on more uneven surfaces, the Vista performed slightly worse by occasionally getting caught on bumps in the road.
+The Vista is better for turning and pushing on hard flat surfaces, but the second seat does make it longer, and you need to plan your actions somewhat in advance.
+For pushing and turning off-road on uneven surfaces, the Vista performed slightly worse getting caught on bumps in the road.
 Moving over grass didn't seem to be a problem, but pushing and turning on gravel was a little more difficult.